JamesLuyangJiang/JamesLuyangJiang/README.md

-- 👋 Hi, I’m `@JamesLuyangJiang`, you can call me James!
+- 👋 Hi, I’m `Luyang Jiang`, and you can call me James!
 - 👀 I’m interested in everything (well, of course good things)!
 - 🌱 I’m currently learning Computer Engineering at UBC!
 - 💞️ I’m looking to collaborate on anything related to computer (software or hardware etc.)